 To address the care of a student with a seizure disorder while at school or participating in a school activity, a parent may submit a seizure management and treatment plan to the district before the beginning of the school year, upon enrollment of the student, or as soon as practicable following diagnosis of a seizure disorder.
+A seizure emergency plan can be found one the following link and must be completed annually by the parent/guardian and physician: Seizure Action Plan.

-[See A Student with Physical or Mental Impairments Protected under Section 504 on page 26 and contact the school nurse for more information.]
+[See A Student with Physical or Mental Impairments Protected under Section 504 on page 25 and contact the school nurse for more information.]